Areas of Expertise

 Professor Blitt’s scholarship explores the role of nongovernmental organizations (NGOs) in promoting international human rights norms, NGO regulation, and issues related to the right to freedom of thought, conscience, and religion or belief.
 His current research projects include studying the horizontal and vertical movement of anti-constitutional ideas both across states and within the international system.
 Among his writings, Professor Blitt has produced a detailed human rights analysis of Iraq’s 2005 constitution, as well as other articles including The Bottom Up Journey of ‘Defamation of Religion’ from Muslim States to the United Nations: A Case Study of the Migration of Anti-Constitutional Ideas, The Religion-State Relationship and the Right to Freedom of Religion or Belief: A Comparative Textual Analysis of the Constitutions of Predominantly Muslim Countries, and Who Will Watch the Watchdogs: The Case for Regulating International Human Rights Nongovernmental Organizations.
 His published writing is available through the Social Science Research Network (SSRN).

-Professor Blitt is co-chair of the American Society for International Law's Human Rights Interest Group and is an executive committee member of the American Association of Law Schools' Section on International Human Rights.
-He is also a founding board member of the University of Tennessee’s Center for the Study of Social Justice as well as an Advisory Committee member for UT’s Program in Judaic Studies.
+Professor Blitt is past co-chair of the American Society for International Law’s Human Rights Interest Group and is an executive committee member of the American Association of Law Schools’ Section on International Human Rights.
+He is also a founding board member of the University of Tennessee’s Center for the Study of Social Justice as well as an advisory committee member for UT’s Program in Judaic Studies.